bartefix/Shell/README.md

-# SO-shell
+# SHELL
-Template for the shell project in Operating Systems course at tcs@JU.
+Command-line Shell project created for an operating system course at Jagiellonian University.
+The parser and tests were provided as course material.